apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 #### ID Matching

-A common practice in RESTFul APIs is to include various IDs in the URL paths, which leads to a large number of unique URL endpoints.
+A common practice in RESTFul APIs is to include various IDs in the URI paths, which leads to a large number of unique URI endpoints.
 For example, paths like the following will be aggregated by R3 into a standardized format: `/api/users/{var}`.

 * /api/users/cbf11b02ea464447b507e8852c32190a